 What areas of the library media program involve collaboration?

 Whether your integrating information literacy into the curriculum or developing a reading promotion, collaboration is essential throughout the library media program.
-But collaboration is one of the most difficult tasks for teacher librarians to achieve.
-However just because it is hard does not mean that it is impossible or not worth striving to reach a higher level.

 How are collaborative partnerships formed?